BusraYorulmaz/eticaret_project/README.md

 # eticaret_project

 It is an e-commerce mobile application project that I continue to develop.
+- Flutter
+- Firebase
 - Multi-language (English and Turkish)
-- Firebase